sun5lower/5SOS/README.md

 # Testing
 ***************************************************************************************************************************************

-+ I've opened my website link(from HitHub pages) on other laptop to check the look and responsivness and it looked better then on  my own laptop.
++ I've opened my website link(from GitHub pages) on other laptop to check the look and responsivness and it looked better then on  my own laptop.

 + I've worked with Google Chrome as my default browser.